 “Sadly, I am learning that having MS creates a huge disconnect with people.
 I find myself in a non-self-imposed isolation and I think it is because our disease affects us so – mentally and physically.
 We have lesions on our brain, which leaves our nerves literally raw and exposed.
 It affects us daily in how we process not only our own thoughts, actions and emotions, but also those whom we interact with on a regular basis.
 It greatly affects those around us, as they do not have the knowledge, coping skills or understanding of the intricacies of MS. Nor, do some people want to wrap their brain around it.
 MS greatly impacts the dynamics of any relationship we have.
 Living with MS, woefully, is not easy for the patient or our loved ones.
 I recognize this new paradigm which still confounds, confuses and saddens me.”
 (By Sydney Renee Walker)

-The other, more painful disconnect started with having to tell friends and family that I am now chronically ill, and that there is no cure.
-Some friends blatantly told me they “couldn’t cope with my illness,” others told me years later “I’ve never seen you this tired before” and others just walked out without reasons for doing so.
+The other, more painful disconnect started with having to tell friends and family that I am now chronically ill, that I will get worse over time and that there is no cure.
+Some friends blatantly told me they “couldn’t cope with my illness,” others told me years later, “Stop using your MS as an excuse, it’s not that bad!” and others just walked out without reasons for doing so at all.